pulumi/providertest/pulumitest/README.md

 test.InstallStack("my-stack")
 ```

-The created stack is returned but is also set as the current stack on the AutoTest object.
+The created stack is returned but is also set as the current stack on the PulumiTest object.
 All methods such as `source.Preview()` or `source.Up()` will use this current stack.

 > [!NOTE]
 > The new stack will be automatically destroyed and removed at the end of the test.

 ## Default Settings

 `PULUMI_BACKEND_URL` is set to a temporary directory.
 This improves test performance and doesn't rely on the user already being authenticated to a specific backend account.
 This also isolates stacks so the same stack name can be re-used for several tests at once without risking conflicts and avoiding stack name randomisation which breaks importing & exporting between test runs.
-This can be overridden by setting `autoTest.Env().UseAmbientBackend()` or by setting `PULUMI_BACKEND_URL` yourself in the stack initialization options.
+This can be overridden by the option `opttest.UseAmbientBackend()` or by setting `PULUMI_BACKEND_URL` yourself in the stack initialization options.

 `PULUMI_CONFIG_PASSPHRASE` is set by default to "correct horse battery staple" (an arbitrary phrase) so that encrypted values are not tied to an external secret store that the user might not have access to.
 This can be overridden by setting `PULUMI_CONFIG_PASSPHRASE` in the stack initialization options.